petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/using-fragments-to-build-forms.md

 1. Add the *Form Container* fragment to the page and map it to an object.

-   The container automatically populates with fragments for all object fields and lists them in alphabetical order.
-Mandatory object fields are marked as required automatically.
+   The container automatically generates a Submit button and fragments for all object fields.
+They appear in alphabetical order.
+Mandatory fields are marked accordingly.

-   The form container also includes a *Submit* button.

    ![Add the form container and map it to an object.](./using-fragments-to-build-forms/images/01.png)